brandonjpunturo/WordCloud-Analysis/README.md

-# Project Title

-WordCloud Analysis
+# WordCloud Analysis

-This program (which s in the form of an .ipynb file) has two purposes.
+This program (which is in the form of an .ipynb file) has two purposes.
 First, given the name of an artist, it scrapes all of their song lyrics and puts them into a .json file.
 With this file, a WordCloud is created with the words that appear the most in their songs.

 ## Getting Started